cooliotonyio/Typography-Decal/info.md

 ## Rights
 ___

 Academic freedom is the conviction that the freedom of inquiry by faculty members is essential to the mission of the academy as well as the principles of academia, and that scholars should have freedom to teach or communicate ideas or facts.
-Students are asked realize their right and to respect the right of others to express their points of view.
+Students are asked to realize their own right and to respect the right of others to express their points of view.

 Materials produced for the sole purpose of this course fall under the MIT License.
 Said material is free to be shared and adapted for any purpose.